 Here are a few of my impressions:

-Believe me, she did not laugh.
+She did not laugh.

 Again does today’s gospel echo or amplify the image and message of Pope Francis?